Magnachip (MX)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q3, Magnachip reported adjusted EPS of negative $0.01, up from negative $0.34 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+In Q4, Magnachip reported adjusted EPS of negative $0.08, down from $0.07 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
 Over the next 12 months, Wall Street expects Magnachip to perform poorly.
-Analysts forecast its full-year EPS of negative $0.12 will tumble to negative $0.47.
+Analysts forecast its full-year EPS of negative $0.27 will tumble to negative $0.94.

 9. Cash Is King

-Taking a step back, we can see that Magnachip’s margin dropped by 14.4 percentage points over the last five years.
+Taking a step back, we can see that Magnachip’s margin dropped by 42 percentage points over the last five years.
 Almost any movement in the wrong direction is undesirable because it is already burning cash.
-If the trend continues, it could signal it’s in the middle of a big investment cycle.
+If the trend continues, it could signal it’s becoming a more capital-intensive business.

 10. Return on Invested Capital (ROIC)